-If you have a peanut butter dessert lover you want to spoil, make these incredibly decadent, layered Chocolate Peanut Butter Bars!
+If you have a peanut butter dessert lover you want to spoil, make these delicious, decadent, layered Chocolate Peanut Butter Bars!
 All the flavors of Tagalong Girl Scout Cookies in every bite!

 - There is something so addictive about the combination of peanut butter and chocolate.
 I don’t like peanut butter on its own, but I love these bars!

-- Since Girl Scout cookies aren’t available all year long, these cookie bars will satisfy your cravings until the next sale.
+- Since Girl Scout cookies aren’t available all year long, these cookie bars will satisfy your chocolate peanut butter cravings until the next sale.

 - Despite 3 different layers, these bars aren’t tough to make!
 Give them a try!

-These Girl Scout inspired cookie bars immediately came to mind.
-I trimmed the edges and had to sample for quality control.
 These copycat Tagalong cookie bars passed my scrutinizing with flying colors!
-I think the folks at Major Hospital were pleased, too.
-If coconut and caramel are more your style, I love these homemade Samoas.
+If coconut and caramel are more your style, check out these homemade Samoas.

 Frequently Asked Questions